maths/moodle-qtype_stack/doc/en/Topics/Linear_algebra/Matrix_factorisation.md

 ## Diagonalisation

 The Maxima package `diag` (included in STACK by default) provides some useful functions for diagonalisation of matrices and functions of matrices. `eigenlib.mac` utilises these to create some easy-to-use factorisation functions.
-Note: these functions are duplicated in `matrixfactorizations.mac`.

 * `[P, D]: diagonalize(M)` will construct an invertible matrix `P` and diagonal matrix `D` such that `M` is equal to `P .
 D .
 P^^-1`.
   * `diagonalize(M)` explicitly returns a list containing these two matrices.